mitshell/CryptoMobile/README.md

 For generic info on building C extensions on Windows, see the [Python wiki](https://wiki.python.org/moin/WindowsCompilers).
-When building on a Windows system using the MSVC compiler, the .c files will be renamed to .cc by the install script in order to get it compiled correctly by the MSVC compiler.
+When building on a Windows system using the MSVC compiler, the .c files will be automatically renamed to .cc by the install script in order to get it compiled correctly by the MSVC compiler.

 ### Installing the ctypes version instead of the CPython wrappers
-There is still the possibility to install by hand the previous version using Python-only _ctypes_ source files.
-A *CM_ctypes.py* is available in the _ctypes directory.
+There is still the possibility to install manually the historical version of tle library which uses Python-only _ctypes_ source files.
+A *CM_ctypes.py* is available in the _ctypes directory for this purpose.

 TODO